albe873/orionStacker/README.md

 - **CudaStackerAlfaSigma**: Stacks multiple astronomical images using the Alfa-Sigma algorithm
 - **CudaStarFinder**: Detects stars in astronomical images

-There are also sequential implementation of the used algorithm, used to test and verify results.
+There are also sequential implementation of the used algorithm, used to test and verify results, respectively **CPUStackerAlfaSigma** and **CPUStarFinder**

 ## CudaStackerAlfaSigma